-The software wait-state generator of the device can extend external bus cycles by up to fourteen machine cycles.
+The software wait-state generator of the 5410A can extend external bus cycles by up to fourteen machine cycles.
 Devices that require more than fourteen wait states can be interfaced using the hardware READY line.
 When all external accesses are configured for zero wait states, the internal clocks to the wait-state generator are automatically disabled.
-Disabling the wait-state generator clocks reduces the power consumption.
+Disabling the wait-state generator clocks reduces the power consumption of the 5410A.